It's a Wonderful Life: Casting

 Before Capra decided on Ward Bond as Bert, he also considered Sam Levene, Barton MacLane, Robert Mitchum, John Alexander and Irving Bacon for the role.

+Before Capra cast Thomas Mitchell as Uncle Billy, he also considered Walter Brennan and W. C. Fields for the role.

 H. B. Warner, who was cast as Mr. Gower, the pharmacist, had studied medicine before going into acting.
 He was also in some of Capra's other films, including Mr. Deeds Goes to Town, Lost Horizon, You Can't Take It with You, and Mr. Smith Goes to Washington.
 In the silent era, he had played the role of Jesus Christ in Cecil B. DeMille's The King of Kings (1927).
 The name Gower came from Capra's employer Columbia Pictures, which had been located on Gower Street for many years.
 Also on Gower Street was a drugstore that was a favorite for the studio's employees.

 Charles Williams, who was cast as Eustace Bailey, and Mary Treen, who was cast as Matilda "Tilly" Bailey, were both B-list actors, having appeared in 90 films each before It's a Wonderful Life.

 Jimmy the raven (Uncle Billy's pet) appeared in You Can't Take It with You and each subsequent Capra film.